nickryt/HackRUFall2020/README.md

 # passpal
 This is a solo project that I created for Hack RU Fall 2020, Rutgers' 24 hour coding competition.
 It is a very simply password manager that allows the user to encrypt their usernames and passwords for a list of accounts and save their data with no strings attached.
+All of the source code is attached - this program does not connect to the internet at all and is perfect for offline use.
 Though the event is over I still maintain this project, as it is a piece that I actually use and trust to hold my passwords!

 ## WHAT I LEARNED :